Concordium/concordium-base/smart-contracts/docs/src/tutorials/first-contract.rst

 ====================
 As we are not going to specify a way to extract GTU from this contract, the GTU send to an instance of the contract will be trapped.
-It is surprisingly easy to create smart contracts, which acts as black holes preventing the GTU send to them from being accessible *ever* again.
+It is easy to create smart contracts, which acts as black holes preventing the GTU send to them from being accessible *ever* again.

-To prevent this, we let the contract instantiation fail, if some amount is sent to it.
+To prevent this, we let the contract instantiation fail if a non-zero amount is sent to it.
 We do this with the ``ensure_eq!`` macro, which is given two arguments to compare for equality, if *not* equal it will make the contract reject the